 - The PSE Foundation provided funds to build our capacity for seed growing by purchasing supplies needed to grow and dry seeds.

-- The WSDA, through its Specialty Crop Block Grant Program, is funding a three-year project to assess and develop a regional organic seed system through farmer training and networking, variety trials and seed production and improvement activities.
+- The WSDA, through its Specialty Crop Block Grant Program, is funding a three-year project to assess and develop a regional organic seed system through farmer training and networking, variety trials, seed production and improvement activities and an equipment sharing program.
 For more info on this project, please visit our WSDA SCBGP page.

 Why Save Seed?